 Herniated Disc Injuries Sustained as a Result of a Motor Vehicle Accident

 Perhaps the most common injury that results from a car crash is a herniated disc.
-A herniated disc is an injury to the neck or back.

 Insurance companies often attempt to argue that herniated discs are the natural result of aging and not the trauma of the accident.
 Therefore, it is important to present evidence showing the extent of the damage to the car, and the length of required medical treatment.
 It is also helpful to have reports from doctor visits made before the accident where there were no complaints made about the neck or back.
 Work with a qualified attorney to help you build a strong claim with sufficient evidence proving the cause, extent, and nature of your injuries.